JuliaGraphics/ColorSchemes.jl/README.md

      :PiYG_10
      :PiYG_11

-To use one of the built-in colorschemes, use its symbol:
+To access one of these built-in colorschemes, use its symbol:

     julia> ColorSchemes.leonardo